Reviewed by: Shakira Ahmed

 Is Plucking Eyebrows Haram?

-However, if plucking eyebrows involves causing harm such as redness, swelling, or infection then it is rightfully considered haram in Islamic tradition.
+However, if plucking eyebrows involves causing harm such as redness, swelling or infection then it is rightfully considered haram in Islamic tradition.
 Ultimately plucking your eyebrows become haram when an individual does so knowing that such actions are not condoned by Islamic teachings and laws.

-“………those who remove their face hairs, and those who create a space between their teeth artificially to look beautiful, and such women as change the features created by Allah”
+“………those who remove their face hairs, and those who create a space between their teeth artificially to look beautiful, and such women as change the features created by Allah”As quoted in Sahih al-Bukhari 5931,

 Trying to change your Allah’s making is an act of punishment according to Islamic beliefs.
 Therefore Muslim women are advised to take care before using any beautification technique.